chyon8/AI_consultant/replit.md

 - All components are in Korean language
 - Budget calculations are in Korean Won (KRW)
 - Gemini API key is required and stored as a Replit secret
+- Anthropic API key is optional, stored as a Replit secret (ANTHROPIC_API_KEY)
 - API key is only accessed server-side for security
 - The frontend proxies /api requests to the backend server